 Find your care

 Our behavioral health clinics are designed to support your well-being.
-You must have a referral from your primary care physician to make an appointment.
+In order to provide coordinated care, we must have a referral from your primary care physician to schedule an appointment.
 Call 310-301-7396 to learn more about our services.

 UCLA Health approach to behavioral health